Shivanshu-GITH/the-aesthetic-edit/README.md

 | `sub_categories` | JSONB | Array of sub-category strings |

 #### `home_mood_categories`
 Drives the "Shop by Mood" grid on the homepage.
-Links to a shop category.
+Links to a shop category via `linked_shop_category_id`.

 #### `home_find_here_categories`
 Drives the "Find It Here" editorial grid on the homepage.
-Links to a blog category slug.
+Links to a blog category slug via `linked_blog_category_slug`.

 #### `wishlist_items`
 Junction table: `user_id` → `product_id` with unique constraint.
 Cascade deletes.